Hank Bauer (American football): San Diego Chargers

-He was picked up in 1977 by the San Diego Chargers and went on to a distinguished playing and broadcasting career entirely in San Diego.
+Bauer was picked up in 1977 by the San Diego Chargers and went on to a distinguished playing and broadcasting career, entirely in San Diego.
 Bauer was honored in November 2009 as one of the 50 Greatest Chargers in team history as part of the Chargers' 50th Anniversary season celebration held at a large outdoor ceremony in downtown San Diego.
 Bauer also developed as a noted media spokesman during his career and went on to TV sportscasting as well as radio.

 Bauer holds the NFL single-season record for most special-teams tackles with 52.
-As a short-yardage specialist and often referred to "Hank the Howitzer" for his explosive running style, Bauer finished one season with 18 carries for a total of 28 yards, scoring 8 touchdowns and achieving 9 first downs.
+As a short-yardage specialist and often referred to "Hank the Howitzer" for his explosive running style, Bauer finished one season with 18 carries for a total of 28 yards, scoring eight touchdowns and achieving nine first downs.
 Bauer was forced to retire in 1983, after playing six games with a broken neck.